 I’ve made a big old batch this morning, cooked some up for our playdate with Beadzoid and Babyzoid this morning and then rolled the rest out and frozen in sheets ready for Christmas Day evening, the Boxing Day family do and when people drop in unexpectedly.
 If frozen ready rolled it defrosts really quickly so you can whip it out the freezer when they arrive and have fresh baked gingerbread within half an hour or so.

-The recipe is my sister-in-laws and is the best I’ve found for that crunch and for a recipe that doesn’t spread.
+This recipe is best I’ve found for that crunch and for a biscuit that doesn’t spread when cooking.

 - 3tsp ground ginger